 How do splits affect your height?

-Additionally, this stretching exercise can help promote flexibility, resulting in better posture and a more elongated appearance.
-Poor posture can cause your spine to compress, making you appear shorter than you are.
-By improving your posture through splits and other exercises, you may be able to stand taller.
+Furthermore, this stretching regimen can play a pivotal role in enhancing flexibility, culminating in improved posture and a more stretched-out physical appearance.
+Poor posture, as it turns out, can lead to spinal compression, making an individual appear shorter than their actual height.
+By diligently refining your posture through practices such as splits and various other exercises, you may find yourself standing noticeably taller.

 What are the benefits of doing splits daily?

 As mentioned above, this exercise is a great way to improve your posture.
 As you work to achieve the right splits position, you are engaging your core muscles and aligning your spine, allowing you to maintain good posture.

 While it may not seem like it, doing splits requires a great deal of strength, especially in the core and leg muscles.
 By practicing them frequently, you can strengthen these muscles and improve your overall physical performance.